-The Medical Student Capitation Program provides funding to Mercer University School of Medicine and Emory University School of Medicine for a designated number of Georgia residents enrolled in each medical school.
+The Medical Student Capitation Program provides funding to Mercer University School of Medicine, Philadelphia College of Osteopathic Medicine-GA campus, and Emory University School of Medicine for a designated number of Georgia residents enrolled in each medical school.
 The level of funding is determined by the General Assembly.
-For FY 2014, the contracts provided funding for up to 323 students (Mercer - 210 and Emory - 113).
-The capitation rate for FY 2014 was \$6,364 per student.
+For FY 2015, the contracts provided funding for up to 328 students (Mercer - 210; Emory - 113; and PCOM - 5).
+The capitation rate for FY 2015 was \$6,364 per student.
 The contracts stipulate that at least 50% of the graduates enter a primary care or core specialty.
-Over the last five years, the rate of graduates entering primary care and core specialties for both schools combined was 60.7%.
+Over the last five years, the rate of graduates entering primary care and core specialties for the three schools combined was 61.9%.